drcarenhan/COMP90042_2024/README.md

 2) You MUST NOT use any pretrained model weights or large language model weight from any sources, and MUST NOT fine-tune it; You can use pretrained language models or word embeddings.
 [JHL: there seems to be a contradiction here, I'd also give examples, e.g. you cannot use pretrained checkpoints of BERT, or S-BERT, etc]

 3) The model described in the report MUST NOT differ from the submitted code and running log in the submitted ipynb file.
+YOU SHOULD include the running log (with the reported result/performance) in the submitted ipynb file.

 4) You can use code from the workshop (provided that they don't conflict with the first and second rule).
 If you use/refer to any other package or code, please put the reference at the bottom of the code.
 Otherwise, it will be considered as plagiarism.